outbounder/organic-socketioServer/README.md

 this is optional, and depends on the `attachToChemical` DNA configuration

-* data.server - ExpressHttpServer instance
+* data - HttpServer instance

 # organel | WebSocketServer